Neutron Network

 Openstack Deployment

-The network controller includes the networking service known as Neutron.
+The network controller includes the networking service Neutron.
 It offers an API for orchestrating network connectivity.
 Extension plugins provide additional network services such as VPNs, NAT, security firewalls, and load balancing.
-Generally, it is separate from the cloud controller as traffic may flow through it.
+Generally, it is separate from the cloud controller, as traffic may flow through it.
 The compute nodes are the instances.
 This is where the application instances are deployed.

 Leverage vagrant